 - 3.2.1 The Central Lincolnshire spatial strategy seeks to concentrate growth on the main urban areas of Lincoln, Gainsborough and Sleaford, and in settlements that support their roles, with remaining growth being delivered elsewhere in Central Lincolnshire to support the function of other sustainable settlements and to help meet local needs. - 3.2.2 This approach makes the most of existing services and facilities, delivering growth to where it is most needed.
 It also provides associated opportunities to regenerate urban areas, provide new jobs and new homes in accessible locations, and focus infrastructure improvements where they will have the greatest effect. - 3.2.3 Outside of the main urban areas of Lincoln, Gainsborough and Sleaford, Central Lincolnshire's smaller towns and villages vary in size, demography, accessibility, facilities, issues and opportunities.
-This Local Plan needs to determine how each community can contribute to the delivery of a sustainable Central Lincolnshire, which may include proportionate and appropriate development. - 3.2.4 Following comments on our earlier draft plan (2014), the scale of growth directed to each settlement is proposed to be established in three steps:
+This Local Plan determines how each community can contribute to the delivery of a sustainable Central Lincolnshire, which may include proportionate and appropriate development. - 3.2.4 The scale of growth directed to each settlement has been established in three steps:

-- 1. Devise a settlement hierarchy, based entirely on factual information, together with a strategic policy steer as to what type of development would be appropriate for settlements within each level of the hierarchy (see Policy LP2); - Determine the overall level of growth for Central Lincolnshire, and at the same time determine a strategic split of that growth across Central Lincolnshire (see Policy LP3); and - 3.
-Establish what level of growth would be appropriate, in total, for each settlement, by way of either specific allocations for those settlements in the top 4 tiers of the hierarchy and a percent target increase, rather than specific allocations, in dwellings for settlements in levels 5 and 6 of the hierarchy (see Policy LP4).
-This third step takes account of the specific circumstances, opportunities and constraints of a settlement. - 3.2.5 The proposed settlement hierarchy is set out below.
-A separate report, the Central Lincolnshire Settlement Hierarchy Study (September 2015), is available to explain the rationale in more detail.
+- 1. Preparation of a settlement hierarchy, based entirely on factual information, together with a strategic policy steer as to what type of development would be appropriate for settlements within each level of the hierarchy (see Policy LP2); - Determination of the overall level of growth for Central Lincolnshire, and at the same time determination of a strategic split of that growth across Central Lincolnshire (see Policy LP3); and - 3.
+Establishing what level of growth would be appropriate for each settlement, by way of either (a) specific allocations for those settlements in the top 4 tiers of the hierarchy and (b) a percent target increase, rather than specific allocations, in dwellings for settlements in levels 5 and 6 of the hierarchy (see Policy LP4).
+This third step takes account of the specific circumstances, opportunities and constraints of a settlement. - 3.2.5 The settlement hierarchy is set out below.
+A separate report, the Central Lincolnshire Settlement Hierarchy Study (April 2016), is available to explain the rationale in more detail.